jjv360/nim-crate/Documentation.md

 `--outputConfig`        | If specified, will only output the Crate configuration information and not build anything.
 `--target:xxx`          | Build the specified target only.
 By default all targets are built.
 `--debug`               | If specified, builds all targets in debug mode.
 This overrides the `debug` target option.
+`--outDir:xxx`          | Specify the output directory for all builds.
+The default is `"dist"`.
+`--run`                 | If specified, will build and run the app on the current platform.
+Overrides `--target` to use the current platform's target.

 ## Crate configuration